Golden Light Photography Jamaica

 What should our family wear for a photoshoot in Jamaica?

 Coordinate within a warm colour family rather than matching exactly.
-Soft neutrals, whites, creams, and warm tones all photograph beautifully against Jamaica's landscape.
-Avoid busy patterns and very bright primaries.
+Soft neutrals, whites, and warm tones photograph beautifully.
 Keep children in loose, comfortable clothing.
-They will be moving, and the images will look better for it.

 How long until we receive our photos?

 Standard delivery is two weeks from your session date.
-Rush delivery within 48 to 72 hours is available at an additional cost, useful for families who want images before they leave the island.
+Rush delivery within 48 to 72 hours is available at an additional cost.

 Investment